As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Do We Grow Or Save $24,000 of Food Per Year In Our Yard?

-Recently, LearnVest wrote an article about us (Aaron and Susan von Frank, the husband and wife cofounders of the GrowJourney Seeds of the Month Club) that was then syndicated into Forbes, Business Insider and a bunch of other media outlets.
+Recently, LearnVest wrote an article about us (Aaron and Susan von Frank, the husband and wife cofounders of the GrowJourney) that was then syndicated into Forbes, Business Insider, and a bunch of other media outlets.
 In case you’ve never heard of it, LearnVest is a terrific financial education website.

 The reporter that wrote the story, Alden, was super-professional, friendly and thorough, as was the editor who followed up with us before publishing.
 The article was titled, “Tales of a Backyard Gardener: ‘How I Save $24K a Year Growing My Own Food.”

 It’s not the reporter’s fault, but we want to make it clear that we’re not backyard gardeners.
 Our front, side and back yard areas are all stuffed full of edible annual and perennial plants, save for a few grass paths.
 Years ago, we arrived at the conclusion that it made a lot more sense (and cents) to grow organic produce than turf grass on our little piece of earth.